How sales and use tax affects your business

 Retail businesses, related entities, exempt organizations and governments are just some of the types of customers who do not expect to pay sales tax.
 In fact, unofficial polling suggests many will gladly not ever pay sales tax unless you ask for it!
 Unfortunately for your company, the vital information required to support an exemption from sales tax must be maintained by you, the seller.
 That’s right, the administrative burden of exemption management is on the seller.
 Your customer’s status as a legitimate exempt purchaser must be assessed by you, and you must maintain the documents and transaction details upon which you made your decision.
 Bottom line: the burden of proof is on the seller when the state eventually makes a visit expressing concern about exempt sales.

-How Tax Exemption Certificate Management Affects Your Business: For exempt sales, the core documentation required is some form of an Exemption Certificate.
+How managing sales tax exempt transactions affects your business: For exempt sales, the core documentation required is some form of an Exemption Certificate.
 The Certificate entitles the customer to make purchases exempt from sales tax.
 The actual Certificate environment is less than precise however, as some certificates are limited to purchases of only certain items, others are limited to certain items used for the completion of a certain project; some certificates provide a fractional or percentage exemption, while others are date-sensitive.
 The proper application of each customer’s exemption certificate to each sale is critical to avoiding improperly exempted sales.

 Put another way: It’s your job to manage the exemption certificates presented by your customers to minimize the risk of materially understating taxable sales.
 Lack of proper documentation of tax-exempt sales can cost you money.